-- a. one mid-year report submitted before the June BOT meeting; and - b. one year-end summary submitted by the deadline for HOD resolutions of that year.
+- a. one mid-year report submitted before the Chapter Officers Conference in July (2006); and - b. one year-end summary submitted by the deadline for HOD resolutions of that year.

-These and any other reports may be published on the AMSA website, at the discretion of the DSP, for the purpose of accessibility by the general membership.
+These and any other reports may be published on the AMSA website, at the discretion of the DSP and the Executive Committee of the BOT, for the purpose of accessibility by the general membership.